 pasta canned fruits & veggies pasta sauce oatmeal soups

 All foods must be canned or dried and in sealed containers to meet health department requirements.
 Please confirm that the expiration dates have not passed.
-Please place your donations in the wooden box in the narthex.
+Donations can be placed in the wooden box in the narthex.

-Learning & Spiritual Growth Opportunity – UUMC Opportunities
+LIVING DIFFERENT - Learning & Spiritual Growth Opportunities

 Mary’s Sunday School Class

 This quarter the class is studying ‘Hope and Confidence Come from God’.
 Meet new people and grow in the knowledge of God and His will for you.
 You don’t know what you are missing if you are not in a Sunday school class.
 No one is too old to learn more.

 There will be an orientation meeting on Monday, September 15th, at 6:30 p.m. in the chapel at College Park UMC to distribute class materials and provide information about the Disciples classes being offered this year.
 Commitments for the classes are necessary so that materials can be purchased.
 For additional information or questions about the study contact Douglas A. Mangum of College Park UMC by email (email@example.com) or by phone (301-474-7874).
 You can also speak with Candy Fosta or Carla Clemons of UUMC who participated in the Disciples I Class last year at College Park UMC and will be sponsoring the Disciples II Class this year at UUMC.